abelsj60/lexical-401/lined-code-node/v1/README.md

 - fallback: `false`

 Lexical turns tabs off by default, instead preferring to dedicate the tab button to navigation.
-This is a problem for long-form writing — and code.
-As a result, I’ve added an option to activate tabs within `LinedCodeNodes`.
-When active, tabs will work as expected when the current selection is inside a `LinedCodeNode`.
-They will not work outside of it unless you turn them on yourself.
+I’ve added an option to activate tabs within `LinedCodeNodes`.
+When active, tabs will work as normal whenever the `selection` is inside a `LinedCodeNode`.

 #### `defaultLanguage`

 - fallback: `javascript`

 You’ll pretty much always want a `LinedCodeNode` to start with an initial language.
-You may also want to allow the block’s language to be reset via a button.
+You may also want to allow the block’s language to be reset by button.
 The `defaultLanguage` setting makes both easy.
 It takes over when you don’t pass an `initialLanguage`.

 #### `isLockedBlock`